udayb3/Cartpole-game-using-RL/README.md

 - #### We have used [Gymnasium](https://gymnasium.farama.org/) which is a maintained fork of OpenAI's gym.
 This was done by understanding the environment and actions which were provided by the library.

 - #### We used Q learning to train the model and test it using the Q-table values.
-The results were that we could make the pole stay in position for duration of 100 seconds.
+The results were that we could make the pole stay in position for about 60 steps.
 Here is the video which shows 58 steps taken by the CartPole.

   https://github.com/udayb3/Cartpole-game-using-RL/assets/148479732/9ec96e5a-9c38-4350-8f93-bd2c1a7ce10f